phug-php/component/README.md

 # Phug Component

-Extension for pug-php and phug to use components in templates
+Extension for Pug-php and Phug to use components in templates

-## Install
+## Installation

 ```
 composer require phug/component